Tiny recon robots herald new generation of drones

 But the market for remote controlled vehicles is evolving from the sometimes multi-tonne craft that patrol the skies over Afghanistan or Yemen, carrying out reconnaissance and targeted strikes, to tiny robots that police and even film companies can use.

-The top end of the market continues to be dominated by U.S. companies such as Lockheed Martin (LMT.N), Northrop Grumman (NOC.N) and General Atomics, formerly a division of General Dynamics (GD.N) and creator of the Predator and Reaper drones.
-Other major defence firms such as BAE Systems (BAES.L) are pushing forward with next-generation drones with stealth and other features.
+The top end of the market continues to be dominated by U.S. companies such as Lockheed Martin, Northrop Grumman and General Atomics, formerly a division of General Dynamics and creator of the Predator and Reaper drones.
+Other major defense firms such as BAE Systems are pushing forward with next-generation drones with stealth and other features.

 Smaller companies are increasingly redefining the industry, however.

-Drones on display at this week's DSEI defence fair at London's Excel exhibition centre include undersea robots that can act as mini submarines or simply drive along the surface of the seabed to clear mines or conduct reconnaissance.
+Drones on display at this week's DSEI defense fair at London's Excel exhibition center include undersea robots that can act as mini submarines or simply drive along the surface of the seabed to clear mines or conduct reconnaissance.

 Remote control "quadrocopters" with four or more rotors can be launched from backpacks.

-Even conventional military vehicles are becoming increasingly robotised.
-The stand of U.S. truck manufacturer Oshkosh Corp (OSK.N) showcases a picture of a convoy of military trucks it says are being entirely remote-controlled.
+Even conventional military vehicles are becoming increasingly robotized.
+The stand of U.S. truck manufacturer Oshkosh Corp showcases a picture of a convoy of military trucks it says are being entirely remote-controlled.

 Critics of the use of drones controlled remotely argue that they make warfare too clinical and easy, and too often end up killing innocent people.
 Advocates say the reality is that a drone removes the three "D"s - "difficult, dull and dangerous" - making it increasingly difficult to justify deploying human beings in certain situations.